Nvumetta Ruth Kavuma

-Persona life
+Personal life

 She was born in Ssese islands to James Lutaaya and bred in Gayaza High School.
 She has four children.

 Education

 In 1963, she joined Gayaza Junior School and later joined Gayaza High School in 1970.
 She was a prefect and played Volleyball.
 She studied at Makerere University for a science degree in Physics, Chemistry and Mathematics, and later dropped Chemistry for Psychology.

 Career

 She is the Vice Chairperson of National Identification and Registration Authority (NIRA).
 She is a member of the Network of African Ministers and Parliamentarians Uganda Chapter.
-During her political journey at the Parliament of Uganda, she served on the Finance Committee which gave her an opportunity to advocate for the enough resourcing to support reproductive health commodities.
+During her political journey at the Parliament of Uganda, she served on the Finance Committee which gave her an opportunity to advocate for resources to support reproductive health commodities.
 She is the former Chairperson of Mama Alive Initiatives (MAI) and a member of the Network of Women Parliamentarians in Uganda.
 She belongs to the Rotary Club of Kampala Ssese Islands and served as the past President and past Governor of the club.
 She also chaired the construction of the Mengo Hospital Rotary Bank which is still working until now.
 She is a board member for the Concern for the Girl Child Uganda and a member of the Kisaakate Kya Nnabagereka Board.